JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 ---
 <h2 align='center'>Up-Coming Program Additions</h2

-* Create a button that result in a pop-up when pressed (Help Button); shorten game log length and put buttons on bottom right of gui
+* Clickable Help button; shortend game log length and put button on bottom right of gui
     * Defines the game of chess and how to play
     * Defines end game conditions
     * Explain the time constrains on a player and time given per move
     * How to restart a new game
     * How to change themes
     * How to undo a move
-* Provide 3 premade options before game start for the time allowed for each player
-* Add piece type in front of move logged to show proper chess game log notation
+* Clickable button to enable and disable ability to use en passant
+    * Located next to Help button
-* Clickable button that has a pop-up that displays the available moves (valid_moves)
+* Clickable button that has a pop-up that displays the available moves at that given time
-* Pawns transform when reaching opposite row of starting location to desired piece by clicking on an image of available pieces in a pop-up display
+    * Located next to en passant button
 * Each player has their own game clock for time remaining on their turns
+    * Ability to pause player game timers
+    * Provide 3 premade options and 1 custom text box before game start for the time allowed for each player
+    * Button that toggles on and off player game timers
+        * Located next to valid moves button
+* Pawns transform to desired piece by clicking on an image of available pieces in a pop-up display instead of always being a queen
-* Create a displayed countdown for moves until stalemate on gui when king is only piece left out of ally pieces
+* Create a displayed countdown for moves until stalemate on gui when king is only piece left; all ally pieces have been caputured
-* Create a button to enable and disable ability to use en passant

 <h2 align='center'>:camera: Chess Sets :camera:</h2>
 <div align='center'>